 +64 (04) 498 0716

 The Assessment Services team is responsible for the external peer assessment of all our funding and development opportunities.
-Creative New Zealand uses peer assessors to assess applications to provide independence and industry expertise and Assessment Services selects, trains and supports external assessors in their role.
-Assessment Services is also responsible for the decision making process that Creative New Zealand follows to reach fair and transparent outcomes and providing expert support on assessment models.
+Creative New Zealand uses peer assessors to assess applications to provide independence and industry expertise.
+Assessment Services selects, trains, and supports external assessors in their role.
+Assessment Services is also responsible for the decision-making process that Creative New Zealand follows to reach fair and transparent outcomes and providing expert support on assessment models.

 Prior to joining Creative New Zealand in 2019, Penny held multiple management roles at the Ministry of Business, Innovation and Employment as Operations Manager/Vice Consul for Immigration New Zealand.
 Most recently, she worked in Ho Chi Minh City, being responsible for the operations in Vietnam.
 Penny has over 10 years of experience managing teams responsible for assessing and deciding applications across a multitude of areas, notably the international education sector and the horticulture/viticulture sector.